lijing-21/website-1/docs/chapter1/Quick Installation.md

 AREX Agent can be deployed by the different methods listed below:

-#### Configuring Java Parameters
+#### Configure Java Parameters

-Modify the host and port of the two dependent services:
+Set the host and port of the two dependent services:

 ```
 java -javaagent:/path/to/arex-agent-<version>.jar